 CERTIFIED FINANCIAL PLANNER™ Certification

 This certification, given by the Certified Financial Planner Board of Standards, is awarded to advisors who have demonstrated an ongoing commitment to competency.
-Certificants are required to meet and maintain the high standards set by the CFP Board in four areas: education, examination, experience and ethics.
-Both Jim Kruzan and Darren Brennan are CERTIFIED FINANCIAL PLANNER™ professionals.
+Certificants are required to meet and maintain the high standards set by the CFP® Board in four areas: education, examination, experience, and ethics.
+Jim Kruzan, Darren Brennan, and Kimberly Houston are all CFP® professionals.

 Chartered Retirement Planning

 The Chartered Retirement Planning Counselor program, offered by the College of Financial Planning, is a course of study that focuses on serving the needs of pre- and post-retirement individuals, with emphasis on estate planning and asset management.
 Designees are required to complete the program successfully and abide by the program’s established code of ethics.
 Jim Kruzan, Darren Brennan, and Kimberly Houston are all CRPC® designees.

 The Series 66 license is a certification earned by passing the Uniform Combined State Law Examination, administered by the Financial Industry Regulatory Authority (FINRA).
 The exam is designed to qualify licensees as both securities agents and investment adviser representatives, enabling them to provide investment advice and effect securities transactions for clients.